wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-get-started/includes/3-customer-service-get-started-modern.md

 And the complexity doesn't stop there.
 In general, the modern service company must consider the following:

 - **Social media**: Customers are highly active on social media.
 And don't expect them to leave comments about just the things they like.
 They'll also comment—loudly—about what they don't like.
 What's more, many of their friends—your potential customers—are listening to those comments and forming their own opinions of your company.
-- **Company size**: Companies often want to target both small and enterprise customers through the same channels.
+- **Company size**: Companies often want to target both small and enterprise customers through the same set of channels.
 - **Support for contract and non-contract customers**: Everyone gets support, not just those with service level agreements (SLAs).
 Again, you don't know where new customers are coming from.
 - **Fast response times**: Customers expect fast response times.
 If you can't give them a timely response, they'll go elsewhere—maybe even to your competitors, who might have a better support channel in place.
 - **On-site support**: Sometimes, customers can't be helped online.
 In this case, they often expect the service company to visit them at their place of business or in the field to resolve an issue.